rticommunity/rtiperftest/srcDoc/index.rst

 How does it work
 ----------------

 The publishing side of the test writes data as fast as it can.
 Every few samples (configured through the command line), it sends a special sample requesting an echo from the subscribing side.
-It uses this ping -> pong exchange to measure the round-trip time latency (RTT) and then the one-way latency.
+It uses this ping -> pong exchange to measure the round-trip time latency (RTT) and then the one-way latency (RTT/2).

 The publisher prints the latency test results while the subscriber prints the throughput results.